d3plus/d3plus-text/README.md

 <a name="box.verticalAlign"></a>

 ### box.verticalAlign([*value*])
-If *value* is specified, sets the vertical alignment accessor to the specified function or string and returns this box generator.
+If *value* is specified, sets the vertical alignment accessor to the specified function or string and returns this generator.
 If *value* is not specified, returns the current vertical alignment accessor.

 **Kind**: static method of <code>[box](#box)</code>